Chaetognatha: Locomotion

+Chaetognaths swim in short bursts using a dorso-ventral undulating body motion, where their tail fin assists with propulsion and the body fins with stabilization and steering.
+Muscle movements have been described as among the fastest in metazoans.
+Muscles are directly excitable by electrical currents or strong K+ solutions; the main neuromuscular transmitter is acetylcholine.

+Reproduction and life cycle

 All species are hermaphroditic, carrying both eggs and sperm.
 Each animal possesses a pair of testes within the tail, and a pair of ovaries in the posterior region of the main body cavity.
 Immature sperm are released from the testes to mature inside the cavity of the tail, and then swim through a short duct to a seminal vesicle where they are packaged into a spermatophore.

 During mating, each individual places a spermatophore onto the neck of its partner after rupture of the seminal vesicle.
 The sperm rapidly escape from the spermatophore and swim along the midline of the animal until they reach a pair of small pores just in front of the tail.
 These pores connect to the oviducts, into which the developed eggs have already passed from the ovaries, and it is here that fertilisation takes place.

-The eggs are planktonic, develop in marsupial sacs or attached to algae, and hatch into miniature versions of the adult, without a well-defined larval stage.

-Classification
+The seminal receptacles and oviducts accumulate and store spermatozoa, to perform multiple fertilisation cycles.
+Some benthic members of Spadellidae are known to have elaborate courtship rituals before copulation, for example Paraspadella gotoi.

+The eggs are mostly planktonic, except in a few species such as Ferosagitta hispida that attaches eggs to the substrate.
+In Eukrohnia, eggs develop in marsupial sacs or attached to algae.
+Eggs usually hatch after 1–3 days.
+Chaetognaths do not undergo metamorphosis nor they possess a well-defined larval stage, an unusual trait among marine invertebrates; however there are significant morphological differences between the newborn and the adult, with respect to proportions, chitinous structures and fin development.

+The life spans of chaetognaths are variable but short; the longest recorded was 15 months in Sagitta friderici.